mbbo/murach-html5-css3/.github/PULL_REQUEST_TEMPLATE.md

-Make sure you have checked this list :
+Before submitting a pull request make sure you have checked this list :

   - You made a small amount of changes (less than 100 lines, less than 10 files)
   - You made changes related to only one item